Nikos-Salichos/Web3-.NET/README.md

 I have create different controllers for different smart contracts:

 - SmartContractController
-  - DeployAnyContract (with or without parameters)
+  - DeployAnyContract (deploy contract with or without parameters)
+  - CallContractVariable (call any variable in contract)
 - Network
   - GetLatestBlock
   - GetAllTransactionsOfCurrentBlock